Best Sex I've Ever Had

 "Best Sex I've Ever Had" is a headline that appeared on the front page of the New York Post on February 16, 1990.
-The headline is purportedly a quote from Marla Maples, who would become the second wife of the businessman Donald Trump.
-The quote refers to Trump's supposed prowess at sexual intercourse.
+The headline is purportedly a quote from Marla Maples, who would become the second wife of then-businessman Donald Trump.
+The quote refers to Trump's supposed sexual prowess.
 Trump was married to Ivana Trump at the time of the headline; the couple's divorce was granted that year.
 The headline appeared during a media frenzy concerning the Trumps' marriage and his affair with Maples.

 Background

 At the time of the publication of the headline in 1990, the American businessman and property developer Donald Trump had been married to the Czech model Ivana Trump (née Zelníčková) since 1977.
-In December 1989, while on a family skiing holiday in Aspen, Colorado, Trump and Marla Maples had encountered each other for the first time.
+In December 1989, while on a family skiing holiday in Aspen, Colorado, Ivana and Marla Maples had encountered each other for the first time.
 Trump had secretly arranged for Maples, his mistress, to be present in Aspen at the time of his family's holiday.
-A February 11 article by Liz Smith in the New York Daily News had reported that the Donald and Ivana Trump were no longer together.
+A February 11 article by Liz Smith in the New York Daily News had reported that Donald and Ivana Trump were no longer together.

 In their 2017 biography of Trump, Trump Revealed, Michael Kranish and Marc Fisher detailed the media coverage of the breakdown of the couple's marriage, writing that in February 1990, despite the release of Nelson Mandela from prison and the bankruptcy of bankers Drexel Burnham Lambert, the Trumps' marriage "dominated the front pages of [New York City]'s tabloids" for "weeks".